Presented by Redmond Rotary

 Stinky Spoke Mountain Bike Ride

-Join us on Saturday, January 27, 2024, to ride this classic 20-mile mountain bike loop in Redmond, WA, on what we hope will be the "stinkiest" weather day of the year.
+SO, join us on Saturday, January 25, 2025, to ride this classic 20-mile mountain bike loop in Redmond, WA, on what we hope will be the "stinkiest" weather day of the year.
 You belong to this ride, no matter your experience or fitness level--it's a fun ride for novice and expert mountain bikers alike!
 Let's pedal to raise funds to support local and international causes!

 mountain biker going through forest